jwritz-uwl/cs-470-dask/README.md

 ## Hello World

 This simple Hello World program `hello_world.py` demonstrates the basic capabilities of Dask by printing some words.
 This example program is based on Dask’s Delayed example, which can be found [here](https://docs.dask.org/en/latest/delayed.html).
+Additional explanation and examples can be seen in this [video](https://www.youtube.com/watch?v=Alwgx_1qsj4), which discusses the Delayed function and its application in data processing and machine learning.

 1. First, download the `hello_world.py` program from this repo, located [here](https://github.com/jwritz-uwl/cs-470-dask/blob/main/hello_world.py).
 2. Run the program as is.
 If you are using a terminal/command prompt use `python hello_world.py` in the directory containing the program.
 If you are using Visual Studio Code, simply open the program and click the green "Run" triangle in the top right corner of the window.
 This will print "Hello World!", "Hello", "World", and "hello world".
 "Hello" and "World" may vary in order, for similar reasons that we saw when using pthreads.